 Downsampling filters in CCLM mode

-To perform cross-component prediction, for the 4:2:0 chroma format, the reconstructed luma needs to be downsampled to match the size and phase of chroma signal.
+To perform cross-component prediction, for the 4:2:0 chroma format, the reconstructed luma block needs to be downsampled to match the size of the chroma signal.
 The default downsampling filter used in CCLM mode is as follows.